BattGenie/battetl/README.md

 Note that if you wish to use the Load feature of BattETL it is necessary to deploy an instance of a [BattDB](https://github.com/BattGenie/battdb)] database to load the data to.
 Follow the instructions there for deploying the database.

 # Usage

+A video demonstrating how to use BattETL and BattDB can be found [here](https://www.youtube.com/watch?v=3wNd3fhqBwo)

 Using BattETL as an all-in-one ETL function is as easy as: